Get a quote on Inland Marine Insurance

-Inland Marine Insurance is a form of property insurance that covers goods, tools, equipment, and other property that is not tied to a fixed location and is not covered by a standard commercial property policy.
-Despite the name, inland marine insurance doesn’t have anything to do with insuring boats stored on land.
+Inland Marine Insurance is a form of property insurance that covers goods, tools, equipment, and other property that are not tied to a fixed location and are not covered by a standard commercial property policy.
+Despite the name, Inland Marine Insurance doesn’t have anything to do with insuring boats stored on land.

-Over time, inland marine insurance grew to cover all sorts of products, merchandise, equipment and other property that moves around to different places and is not covered under standard commercial property policies.
-Although times have changed, insurance companies still retained the historical name inland marine insurance.
+Inland Marine Insurance grew to cover all sorts of products, merchandise, equipment, and other property that moves around to different places and is not covered under standard commercial property policies.
+Although times have changed, insurance companies still retained the historical name “Inland Marine Insurance.”

 Inland Marine Insurance protects your property regardless of where it is located.
-This is in contrast to commercial property insurance, which may have limited coverage for damage or loss to your property that occurs when it is not on your business premises.
+While many businesses may believe that commercial property insurance will cover all of your property, in reality, may commercial property policies exclude a variety of property that isn’t specifically fixed in place at your business premises or have limited coverage for damage or loss that occurs when it is not on your business premises.

 - Property that is being moved or transported.
 This might include a shipment of merchandise or a photographer’s specialized equipment.

 - Property you’re holding for someone else.
-A computer repair store might need inland marine coverage to cover their customers’ computers while they are being repaired.
+A computer repair store might need Inland Marine Insurance to cover their customers’ computers while they are being repaired.

 - Property installed in a vehicle.
-The video broadcasting equipment installed in a news van can be covered by inland marine, as it may not be covered under commercial auto insurance.
+The video broadcasting equipment installed in a news van can be covered by Inland Marine Insurance, as it may not be covered under commercial auto insurance.
 However, the van itself would only be covered by commercial auto insurance.

 - Property that moves from place to place.
 This may include construction equipment that is used at different construction sites.